 Newsfront, November 7, editorial: “So-called Spanish flu began in 1918 and disappeared in 1920.
 Caused the death of almost 550 million people.
 The Rockefeller Institute for Medical Research carried out a large-scale bacterial meningitis vaccination in the U.S. Army in 1918.
 Vaccination was supervised by MD … Frederick L. Gates.
 Gates again.
 There’s proof that Frederick L. Gates is a grandfather of Bill Gates.
 Some soldiers received this experimental vaccine three times.
 Frederick L. Gates started to experiment on vaccines in January 1918., 100 people a day start to refer to Army Camp Hospitals with cold, vomiting, and diarrhea from March 1918.
 This catastrophe took place in populated barracks.
 Bacterial pneumonia started to contaminate soldiers.

-Disseminated information is false because 1.
+Disseminated information is partly false because 1.
 Bill Gates’ grandfather was not Frederick Gates but William Henry Gates I from Father’s side and James Willard Maxwell from mother’s side and their professional work were related to banking and furniture sales.
-2. Frederick L. Gates did participate in World War I, but it was his father Frederick Taylor Gates who participated in the meningitis vaccination process and not him.
+2. Frederick L. Gates did participate in World War I. He, as well as his father Frederick Taylor Gates participated in the meningitis vaccination process.
 3. Linking Spanish Flu to meningitis vaccination isn’t backed up since there’s no scientific evidence about the connection between the virus and the meningitis vaccine.

 - Bill Gates’ banker and furniture-seller grandfathers